 When tabulating the survey data, counts of records or universe estimates may be obtained.
 The two sample tables shown below are identical, except for the fact that Table A is a COUNT of person records and Table B is an ESTIMATE of persons based on the sum of the person record weights.

 TABLE A Sex of Person

+Observa Observation of

-Sex of Person Observation of Count Percen
+Sex of Person Count Percent

+Male 71,870 47.3

-Male Female 71,870 79,976 47.3 52.7
+Female 79,976 52.7

 Total 151,846 100.0

 TABLE B Sex of Person (Weighted)